How to: Create and Run a Unit Test

 The first phase is generating a unit test file that contains a skeleton version of a test method for each method in the code that you are testing.
 Each skeleton test method is generated with empty variables and a placeholder Assert statement.

 The second phase is initializing the variables and replacing the placeholder Assert statement with an appropriate one.

 You use the Create Unit Tests dialog box to generate unit tests for any or all the methods in the code that you are testing.

 Although, typically, methods marked with attributes such as private, internal, and friend are not visible from outside the class of those methods, the Microsoft Visual Studio 11 Developer Preview tools allow the unit tests access to those methods.
 For more information about how this works see Unit Tests for Private, Internal, and Friend Methods.

 To generate the skeleton for your unit test

 Open the code that you want to test in the Visual Studio Code Editor window.

-(For ASP.NET services only) If you are testing an ASP.NET Web service, make sure that the project contains a default.aspx page.
-If you create a unit test for a Web service in a project that does not contain a default.aspx page you will receive an error when you try to run the test.
+(For ASP.NET services only) If you are testing an ASP.NET Web service, make sure that the project contains an .aspx page.
+If you create a unit test for a Web service in a project that does not contain an .aspx page, you will receive an error when you try to run the test.
 For more information, see Unit Tests for ASP.NET Web Services.

-Right-click the namespace, class, or method that you want to test, and click Create Unit Tests.
+Right-click the namespace, class, or method that you want to test, and then click Create Unit Tests.

 In the Create Unit Tests dialog box, select the check boxes for all the methods that you want to add to the unit test file.